null

 PLASTIC

-- Clean debris regularly from shank when drilling in order to prevent clogging
+• Clean debris regularly from the shank when drilling to prevent clogging.

 WOOD

-- For other projects, consider Bad Dog Rover Bits for your woodworking
+• For other projects, consider Bad Dog Router Bits for your woodworking.

 GLASS

-- DO NOT let the body of the drill (not drill bit) slide into or hit the glass when the bit exits the hole
+• DO NOT let the drill body (not the bit) slide into or hit the glass when the bit exits the hole.

-- Mae a small reservoir from string or clay to hold the cutting lubricant in the drilling area
+• Make a small reservoir from string or clay to hold the cutting lubricant in the drilling area.

 MULTIPLE MATERIALS

-- Adjust the drilling speed to conform to each material as it is being drilled
+• Adjust drilling speed to conform to each material as it is being drilled.

 How to Sharpen Your Bits